Expressing “Give” and “Receive” in Japanese

 Let’s look at how to express “give” and “receive” in Japanese.
-The key is to use the verbs while not changing the standpoint of the speaker.
-See the diagram below.
+The key is choosing the correct verb without changing the speaker’s standpoint.
+This choice depends on who is inside or outside the speaker’s social circle.

-・さしあげる is a humble form of あげる
+さしあげる is the humble form of あげる

-・いただく is a humble form of もらう
+いただく is the humble form of もらう

-Examples based on the diagram
+Examples Based on the Diagram

-Inside the UCHI circle
+Inside the UCHI Circle

 わたしは)ははにプレゼントをあげました。